opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 To configure the tunnel to use IPv6, you essentially need to replicate the steps above for IPv4.
 That is, you need to:

-- add the IPv6 tunnel IP to Tunnel Address on the WireGuard Local configuration (see further below)
+- add the IPv6 tunnel IP to Tunnel Address on the WireGuard Instance configuration (see further below)
 - add :code:`::/0` to the Allowed IPs on the WireGuard Endpoint configuration
 - create an IPv6 gateway (see further below)
 - add to the hosts alias the IPv6 addresses of the hosts/networks that are to use the tunnel